Peter A Allard School of Law

 Book Chapters

-A full list of publications is available on the Law Library Faculty Research Publications Database
+A full list of publications is available through the Harris Research Profile on the Allard Research Portal.

 Doug Profile